arcus/education_modules/bash_scripts/bash_scripts.md

 **First line**

-Later in this lesson we will be working with scripts with the first line:
+Sometimes scripts contain a special first line that looks something like this:

 ```
 #! /usr/bin/bash
 ```

-This first line of a file containing a Bash script tells your computer that it should run the rest of the file as Bash code.
+This first line tells your computer that it should run the rest of the file as Bash code.
 If you are in a Bash shell, the script will run even without this line.
 However as you use scripting to speed up more and more processes, you may want to run a Bash script from a different place, say inside of an R program, where telling your computer the following code is Bash is necessary.
 On the other hand you might see a script that starts with the first line `#! /usr/bin/python`.
 This would tell both you and your computer that the following code is not in Bash, but in the programming language Python.

 The two symbol sequence `#!` is called a [**shebang**](https://en.wikipedia.org/wiki/Shebang_(Unix) and without it your computer wouldn't know that it is expected to run what follows as code.